lawandorga/lawandorga-mail-server/doc/disks.md

 This disk should contain all valuable state.
 Notably, the email data, but also secrets that are to persist a reinstallation and are not managed via Ansible.

+This may additionally contain other data that does not fit on the system disk, which (assuming the below *Scaleway-specific* setup) is limited in size.

 ## Disk layout